Group completions and the homotopical monadicity theorem: The general theory of composite adjunctions

-\begin{asscom} We assume that $\sV$ has a class of weak equivalences satisfying the two out of three property, and we say that a map $f$ in $\bD[\sV]$ is a weak equivalence if $\bU_{\bD}f$ is a weak equivalence in $\sV$.
-We assume that a map $f$ in $\sT$ is a weak equivalence if and only if $\bR f$ is a weak equivalence in $\sV$ and that the functor $\bF_{\bD}$ (hence also $\bD$) preserves weak equivalences, at least under restriction to good objects as in \autoref{bspt1}. \end{asscom}
+\begin{asscom} We assume that $\sV$, like $\sS$ and $\sT$, is cocomplete, has a standard notion of homotopy, and has a class of weak equivalences satisfying the two out of three property.
+We say that a map $f$ in $\bD[\sV]$ is a weak equivalence if $\bU_{\bD}f$ is a weak equivalence in $\sV$.
+We assume that a map $f$ in $\sT$ is a weak equivalence if and only if $\bR f$ is a weak equivalence in $\sV$ and that the functor $\bF_{\bD}$ (hence also $\bD$) preserves weak equivalences, at least under restriction to good objects as in \autoref{bspt1}.
+We assume the following statements about simplicial objects in $\sV$. \begin{enumerate}[(i)] \item There is a (levelwise) realization functor $\bT \colon s\sV\rtarr \sV$ and it is a left adjoint. \item The functor $\bT $ on $s\sV$ preserves homotopies. \item The functor $\bT $ on $s\sV$ preserves weak equivalences between Reedy cofibrant objects. \item Realization commutes with the (left adjoint) functor $\bL$.
+That is, for $X_*$ in $s\sV$, there is a natural isomorphism $\xymatrix@1{ \bL \bT X_* \iso \bT \bL_* X_*.}$ \end{enumerate} \end{asscom}

 \begin{rem} In contrast to \autoref{ass2}, where $\SI$ was assumed to preserve weak equivalences, we do not assume that the functor $\bL$ preserves weak equivalences.
 It will do so in the categories of operators context.
 It will not do so in the orbital presheaf context, but it will do so there on restriction to cofibrant objects in view of \autoref{Lss} and \autoref{Gcellwonder}. \end{rem}